Tim Horton: Death and aftermath

 Subsequent to Horton's death, there was no official public inquiry, and his autopsy was not made public.
 Police would not state whether Horton was intoxicated.
 In 2005, Horton's autopsy was made public (with witness statements redacted), and revealed that Horton's blood alcohol level was twice the legal limit, and that a half-filled vodka bottle was amongst the crash debris.
 Horton was also in possession of the drugs Dexedrine, a stimulant, and Dexamyl, a stimulant-sedative; traces of amobarbital, an ingredient in Dexamyl, were found in his blood.
 The autopsy report found no painkillers in Horton's body, and also concluded that his car had been in good working order.
 There was nothing to suggest Horton was evading police, or that police were near enough to initiate a criminal pursuit.
 Horton was interred at York Cemetery, Toronto.
+After Horton's death, he was inducted to the Hall Of Fame in 1977.

 Following Horton's death, Ron Joyce offered Horton's widow Lori $1 million for her shares in the chain, which included 40 stores.
 She accepted his offer and Joyce became sole owner.
 Years later, Lori became dissatisfied with Joyce's offer, and filed a lawsuit against him.
 In 1993, Lori lost the lawsuit; an appeal was declined in 1995.
 She died in 2000 at age 68.

 Personal life

-Married in 1952, Horton was survived by his wife, the former Lori Michalek of Pittsburgh, and four daughters.
+Married in 1952, Horton was survived by his wife, the late Lori Michalek of Pittsburgh, and four daughters.
 Horton was a Freemason, belonging to Kroy Lodge No. 676 in Thornhill, Ontario.